Also known as: back lever tuck, tucked back lever, ring back lever, tuck back lever, backlever tuck

 What common mistakes should I avoid?

-Avoid letting the lower back arch, collapsing the scapula, bending the arms, or rushing the hip opening.
-These errors increase injury risk and reduce hold efficiency—prioritize slow controlled reps.
+Common mistakes include letting the lower back arch, bending the arms, releasing scapular protraction, using momentum, and rushing the hip opening.
+These errors reduce strength gains and increase injury risk - prioritize slow reps, core bracing, and straight arms to maintain safe form.

-How can I progress or regress this skill?
+How do I progress or regress this move?